-Of course, as your business grows, and you gradually run out of the product-aware questions to answer, you will have to switch to producing content for the broader audience.
+Of course, as your business grows, and you gradually run out of product-aware questions to answer, you will have to switch to producing content for the broader audience.

 Your first step would be to switch to the solution-aware audience, and then — the problem-aware.
 In our case, the example of questions that bother our prospective customers were the ones regarding the best freelancing platforms and hiring remote and freelance developers.
-If you’re, let’s say, a producer of sailing boats, you should be looking for the questions about the best sailing boats.
+If you’re, let’s say, a producer of sailing boats, you should be looking for questions about the best sailing boats.